Naanu Nanna Hendthi: Plot

 The musician comes to town to find a job in Akashwani.
 After the job, he finds it hard to find a home for a bachelor.
 He tells a lie that he is a married man.
-To fill the truth to the house owner who keeps pestering him to show photo of his wife, he gets a random photo of a girl from a photo studio.
+To tell the truth to the house owner who keeps pestering him to show photo of his wife, he gets a random photo of a girl from a photo studio.
 But that girl comes in real to his home and starts acting as his real wife.

-The story revolves around his fight and difficulty to remove her.
+The story revolves around his fight and difficulty removing her.